Henry County Vehicle Impound Guide

 After 30 Days

-In Tennessee, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-You will lose your vehicle permanently.
+In Tennessee, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to the public.
+Do not let it reach this point.
+Contact the impound lot as soon as possible to make arrangements for retrieval.

 If You Can't Afford the Fees